 The Utility recorded contractual services - testing expense of \$3,647 in the test year.
-Staff decreased this account by \$13 to reflect supporting documentation provided.
-As such, staff recommends contractual services - testing expense of \$3,634.
+Staff decreased this account by \$13 to reflect the appropriate amount of contractual services - testing expense.
+As such, staff recommends contractual services - testing expense be \$3,634.